mehulagg/gitlab/doc/subscriptions/index.md

 NOTE:
 From time to time, GitLab allows exceptions.
 One or two projects within a group can be private if there is a legitimate need for it, for example, if a project holds sensitive data.
-Email `opensource@gitlab.com` with details and request for exceptions.
+Email `opensource@gitlab.com` with details of your use case to request written permission for exceptions.

 ### GitLab for Startups